Shalikah Walters-Watson, Leeds Beckett MA Contemporary Literature student, remembers her family history on this year’s Windrush Day.

 The first in this years Leeds Cultural Conversations series was centred around dystopia and women’s writing.
 Professor Susan Watkins, from the School of Cultural Studies and Humanities, examined why dystopian fiction is so popular today, and provided a review of The Testaments, the eagerly awaited follow up to Margaret Atwood’s The Handmaids Tale.

 Recent graduate Megan continues her Parisian story working on a placement as a travel writer, eating croissants and people watching.
 This follows on from Megan’s first blog article from September 2019.

 Megan, a recent graduate, talks about her experience of taking her creative writing skills to Paris and the world of travel writing.

 In this blog post I have the inside scoop on how to articulate creative writing ideas, story and character development with the extremely talented yet humble Dr. Rachel Connor, Course Director for the English with Creative Writing degree at Leeds Beckett University and published novelist, radio scriptwriter and poet.

 Every year, Chapel FM hosts numerous writers and readers On Air for this four-day writing festival.
 This year, three hundred writers, readers and performers from the ages of eight to ninety-four took part in this legendary event.

-Aukje Huijts talks about 'Kaleidoscopic', an anthology of creative writing put together by third year BA (Hons) English with Creative Writing students, ahead of its launch on 2 May as part of the Beyond Creative Arts Festival.
+Leeds Beckett student, Aukje Huijts talks about 'Kaleidoscopic', an anthology of creative writing put together by third year BA (Hons) English with Creative Writing students last year as part of the Beyond Creative Arts Festival.